dji-sdk/Guidance-SDK/doc/Guidance_SDK_API/Guidance_SDK_API.md

 #### 2. UART

-The supported data types are Velocity Data, Obstacle Distance Data, IMU Data, and Ultrasonic Data.
+The output data types of UART are Velocity Data, Obstacle Distance Data, IMU Data, and Ultrasonic Data.
+Image data are not output via UART due to the bandwidth limit.

+**Note:** Guidance UART only supports 115200 baud rate.

 1. Subscribe Data